Engineering faster double-array Aho-Corasick automata: Preliminaries

 We can extend the double-array to DAACs by introducing components for failure and output functions.
 Figure \ref{fig:da} shows an example DAAC for the AC automaton in Figure \ref{fig:ac:pma}.
 The failure function $f$ is implemented with array \Name{FAIL}{} such that $\Name{FAIL}[s] = f(s)$.
 Using the arrays \Name{BASE}, \Name{CHECK}, and \Name{FAIL}, the extended transition function $\delta^{*}$ is implemented as Algorithm \ref{algo:daac-delta}.

 The output function $h$ is implemented with three arrays: \Name{OUTPUT} arranges values in $h(s)$ for output states $s$, \Name{TERM} stores bit flags to identify terminals of each set $h(s)$ in \Name{OUTPUT}, and $\Name{OUTPOS}[s]$ stores the starting positions of each set $h(s)$ in \Name{OUTPUT}.
+In construction, we visit each output state $s$, append values in $h(s)$ to \Name{OUTPUT} and $|h(s)| - 1$ 0s and one 1 to \Name{TERM}, and set the starting positions in $\Name{OUTPOS}[s]$ accordingly.
 Using these arrays, we can extract $h(s)$ by scanning $\Name{OUTPUT}[i..j]$ from the starting position $i = \Name{OUTPOS}[s]$ until encountering $\Name{TERM}[j] = 1$.

+Algorithm \ref{algo:constr} shows the construction algorithm of DAAC.
+The algorithm first construct an original AC automaton from an input dictionary using a simple data structure and then converts it into the DAAC representation.